Vincit/heroku-buildpack-php/README.md

 # Heroku buildpack: PHP

-This is the official [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for PHP applications.
+This is a fork of the official [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for PHP applications.

 It uses Composer for dependency management, supports PHP or HHVM (experimental) as runtimes, and offers a choice of Apache2 or Nginx web servers.

+This fork also caches installation packages in the cache directory for faster deployments.

 ## Usage